Working with the New Zealand military, We will stage aa adapted tandem bike race in late 2018.

 Those racing will be injured servicemen from 3 countries: The UK, Canada and New Zealand.

 The injured personnel will be on the front of specially adapted tandem hand-cycles and will be supported by able bodied/injured race team members on the rear of the tandems.
-The injured participants range from a quadruple amputee to a single leg amputee.
+The injured participants range from double leg amputees to single leg/arm amputees.
 Each team will consist of 5 (4 injured and 1 able bodied/injured).

 Entry Agreement for Injured Service Personnel can be found here : Entry Agreement Operation R.I.D.E 2018 24-1-18

-Members of the Public are invited to join the Expedition:
+Members of the Public can join the Expedition:

 Three options are available to the public